benmarwick/JSTORr/README.md

 First, go to [Data for Research service][dfr] and request data as specified above and download the zip file when it's available (it can take a few hours to days for DfR to prepare your archive).
 Unzip the file and make a note of its location on your computer (in R, you can unzip like this: `unzip("2013.6.4.usytW8LZ.zip")`).

-Second, start `R` and run something like `unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR")`, change the path value to suit your system and watch the console progress bars.
+Second, start `RStudio` and run something like `unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR")`, change the path value to suit your system and watch the console progress bars.
 Then you'll get a data object `unpack1grams`, containing a document term matrix of 1-grams and a data frame of bibliographic data.

 Third, explore some visualisations of key words over time with `JSTOR_1word`, `JSTOR_2words`, and correlations of words over time with `JSTOR_2wordcor`.

-Fourth, use the `JSTOR_dtmofnouns` function to create a document term matrix of nouns only, then investigate the most frequent words over time with `JSTOR_freqwords` and analyse correlations over time of all words with a word of interest with `JSTOR_findassocs`.
-To optimise the output from this function it will be necessary to add words to the stop word list repeat these functions a few times until the results look reasonable.
+Fourth, run `nouns <- JSTOR_dtmofnouns(unpack1grams)` to create a document term matrix of nouns only, then investigate the most frequent words over time with `JSTOR_freqwords` and analyse correlations over time of all words with a word of interest with `JSTOR_findassocs`.
+To optimise the output from this function you must add words to the stop word list and then repeat these functions a few times until the results look reasonable.
 See the documentation for those functions for instructions on how to edit the stop word list.

 Fifth, explore document clusters using `JSTOR_clusterbywords` to calculate Affinity Propagation Clustering, K-means Clustering and Principal Components Analysis on a document term matrix.